 The final plan for a subdivision shall be on blue-line or black-line print.
 The scale shall be 100 feet to the inch except in cases where the agent approves an alternate scale.
-The size of the record plat portion of the final plan shall not be smaller than 8 1/2" x 11" or larger than 18" x 24" inches.
+The size of the record plat portion of the final plan shall not be smaller than 8 $1/2" \times 11"$ or larger than 18" x 24" inches.
 If more than one sheet is used, sheets shall be numbered in sequence and an index shall be provided.
-In addition to the requirements of the preliminary plan, the final plan for a subdivision shall include the following:
+In addition to the requirements of the preliminary plan, the final plan for a subdivision shall meet the requirements of 17VAC15-60 et seq. and shall include the following:

-- (a) The accurate location and dimensions by bearings and distances, including all curve data, for all lots, and street lines and centerlines of streets.
-Distances and bearings shall balance and close with an accuracy of not less than one in 10,000 units. - (b) The data of all curves along the street frontage shall be shown in detail at the curve or in a curve data table containing the following: delta, radius, arc, tangent, chord and chord bearings. - (c) When the subdivision consists of land acquired from more than one source of title, the outlines of these tracts shall be indicated by dashed lines, and the identification of the respective tracts shall be shown on the plat. - (d) A certification of each owner's consent duly acknowledged before a licensed notary public in the following format:
+(a) The accurate location and dimensions by bearings and distances, including all curve data, for all lots, and street lines and centerlines of streets.
+Distances and bearings shall balance and close with an accuracy of not less than one in 10,000 units.

+- (b) The data of all curves along the street frontage shall be shown in detail at the curve or in a curve data table containing the following: delta, radius, arc, tangent, chord and chord bearings. - (c) When the subdivision consists of land acquired from more than one source of title, the outlines of these tracts shall be indicated by dashed lines, and the identification of the respective tracts shall be shown on the plat. - (d) A certification of each owner's consent duly acknowledged before a licensed notary public in the following format: